Ratheshan03/JavaScript-Projects-for-Beginners/README.md

 - Weather app ⛈️
 - Weight converter 🙇‍♂️

-If u liked my website and the code was useful to you, feel free to leave a star (much appreciated 😃), fork it and customize as you like! :)
+If u liked my projects and the code was useful to you, feel free to leave a star (much appreciated 😃), fork it and customize the projects as you like! :)